Version Control of Speaker Recognition Systems: Introduction

-\section{The version control problem}
+\subsection{The version control problem}

-After a speaker recognition system has been deployed to production environment, we may still want to update the system for many reasons, including: \begin{enumerate} \item Updating the feature extraction component for better performance (\emph{e.g.} using more frequency bands). \item Updating the underlying speaker encoder technology for better performance (\emph{e.g.} migrating from i-vector model to neural network based model). \item Based on the same technology, updating the speaker encoder model to use a different neural network topology, a different loss function during training, or different training datasets. \item Software optimization and refactoring to improve system robustness, scalability and maintainability. \end{enumerate}
+After a speaker recognition system has been deployed to production environment, we may still want to update the system for many reasons, including: \begin{enumerate} \item Updating the feature extraction component for better performance (\emph{e.g.} using more frequency bands, or adding new signal processors such as automatic gain control~\cite{prabhavalkar2015automatic}). \item Updating the underlying speaker encoder technology for better performance (\emph{e.g.} migrating from i-vector model to neural network based model). \item Based on the same technology, updating the speaker encoder model to use a different neural network topology, a different loss function during training, a different similarity scoring approach, or different training datasets. \item Periodic model retraining to mitigate the ``data drift'' issue~\cite{mallick2022matchmaker}. \item Software optimization and refactoring to improve system robustness, scalability and maintainability. \end{enumerate}

 Because of the enrollment stage, speaker recognition is a \textbf{stateful} system --- the recognition result of a runtime audio depends on the output of other audio (\emph{i.e.} the enrollment audio).
-This is very different from other speech systems such as automatic speech recognition (ASR) and language recognition, where the systems are typically stateless.
+This is very different from other speech systems such as automatic speech recognition (ASR), speech enhancement, and language recognition, where the systems are typically stateless.

 As a consequence, the user profiles obtained during the enrollment process (Fig.~\ref{fig:enrollment_workflow}) are ``version dependent''.
 Once the speaker recognition system has been updated to a newer version, existing user profiles can no longer be used.